ims-systems-00/ims-kb/docs/Document Management.md

 ### Restoring a Recycled Repository

-To being restoring a Repository which was sent to the recycle bin, first navigate to and click on the `Documents` button on the `Sidebar`, which is on the left-hand side.
+To begin restoring a Repository which was sent to the recycle bin, first navigate to and click on the `Documents` button on the `Sidebar`, which is on the left-hand side.
 You will then see further options appear underneath this button containing the different pages within this module.

 Click on `Recycle Bin`.